 In flying spiccato by contrast, the arm only really does one articulation (impulse), with the rest of the articulations in the same bow stroke coming effortlessly from the natural bounce of the bow (ricochet).
 Look in the “Bouncing Bow” section for more material and examples of this bow stroke.

 Probably the most difficult portato passages are those that occur at speeds that are such that they fall into that grey area where we are somewhere between a flying spiccato and a fast on-string portato (staccato).
 If our right arm, hand and fingers are stiff and tight, we will have great trouble finding the delicate control that we need in order to get the perfect mix of verticality (off the string) and horizontality (on the string) in these passages.
 In fact, these moderately fast portato passages are an excellent diagnostic test for the skills of fine control and delicacy in our right arm.
-In the following examples, the circle encloses an easy, slow portato, while the rectangles enclose the faster, more difficult portatos.
+In the following examples, the red enclosure indicaters es an easy, slow portato, while the blue ones enclose the faster, more difficult portatos.

 We may need to work on these passages initially without the left hand, in order to eliminate the coordination problems that the left hand adds to the passage.
 If we still have difficulties with this bowstroke (for those of us with less sporting talent), these faster “half-on/half-off” portatos can usually be substituted quite well by separate bow strokes, “brushed” rather than legato, in the upper half of the bow, as in this alternative bowing for the above example:

 Or else an even easier solution is to simply change the bowings, so that the fast portato notes can be played semi-spiccato with separate bows in the middle of the bow as in the following alternative:

 Now, let’s take a look at hooked bowings.